 Known for advocating some of the worst massacres during the Reign of Terror through his newspaper, he was already an icon because of his debilitating skin condition that required him to spend much of his day in a medicinal bath.

-A member of an opposing revolutionary group, a woman named Charlotte Corday, snuck into his bathroom while he was in the bath and stabbed him, turning him into a martyr of the revolution.
+A member of an opposing revolutionary group, a female activist named Charlotte Corday would purchase a knife at one of the shops of the Palais Royal, and sneak into his bathroom.
+While he was in the bath, she stabbed him, turning him into a martyr of the revolution.

 Jacques-Louis David captures this moment with this haunting painting that is today displayed at Royal Museums of Fine Arts of Belgium.